-As of September 30, 2016, the Company had a total of 273 full-time employees.
-The Company has a collective bargaining agreement covering production and maintenance employees at its Marquette, Iowa facility.
+As of September 30, 2017, the Company had a total of 332 full-time employees and 3 part-time employees.
+The Company has a collective bargaining agreement covering employees at its Marquette, Iowa facility.
 No other employees are represented by a labor union or collective bargaining agreement.